sclorg/redis-container/7/root/usr/share/container-scripts/redis/README.md

        Password for the server access

 **`BIND_ADDRESS`**
-       Configuration redis to listen on this address
+       IP address for the server to listen on

 You can also set the following mount points by passing the `-v /host:/container:Z` flag to podman.